AndrewMichael2020/lit-nonfiction-weave/exports/story_v2.md

-# A day in Kyiv during water outages — The Atlantic
+# A day in Kyiv during water outages — The Atlantic - submission guidelines compatible

 ### BEAT: sirens-and-sinks